Vitamoon/HANC/README.md

 # HANC
-*perpetual work in progress (for now)
+*Work in progress.
 Please refer to the readme.txt file included in the package for instructions.
 Here it also is for your convenience:*

 Hello and thanks for doing your part in saving the environment!